 - Drive higher ROI (return on investment)

-Remarketing in Paid Search lets you improve your return on investment by optimizing your campaigns for specific audiences, which are the people who have visited your website before.
+Remarketing lets you improve your return on investment by optimizing your campaigns for specific audiences, which are the people who have visited your website before.
 First, you create a remarketing list to define the audience based on actions people take on your website, and then you create an association between the remarketing list and an ad group.